Google's new 'Squoosh' app is designed to optimize your images

 Aside from clamping down on deceptive websites, Google is also looking to make the web faster by taking the fight to cumbersome images.
 Cue a collective cheer from netizens everywhere.
 To that end, Google Chrome Labs has designed a new web tool called Squoosh that lets devs compress and reformat pics.
-The app taps WebAssembly to quickly squash down images using a bunch of codecs and is available on all browsers, though (unsurprisingly) it works best on Chrome.
+The app taps WebAssembly to quickly squash down images using a bunch of codecs and is available on all browsers

 You can access Squoosh online through its lightweight website and, once loaded, it can also work offline within the browser.
 The web-based app is relatively straightforward to use: it supports a range of web formats such as JPG, MozJPEG, WebP and PNG.
 It also shows you a 1:1 visual comparison of the original image and the compressed version, to help illustrate the differences.
 When you're done editing, just tap download to save the image locally.
 Squoosh is an open-source tool, so if you're interested in its inner-workings you can peep its code on GitHub.